MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 }
 ```

 The `sync` method can be called anywhere you want to check for an update.
 That could be in the `deviceready` event handler, the `click` event of a button, in the callback of a periodic timer, or whatever else makes sense for your needs.
-Just like the `checkForUpdate` method, it will perform the network request to check for an update in the background, so it won't impact your UI thread and/or JavaScript thread's responsiveness.
+Like the `checkForUpdate` method, it will perform the network request to check for an update in the background, so it won't impact your UI thread and/or JavaScript thread's responsiveness.

 ### Package objects
 The `checkForUpdate` and `getCurrentPackage` methods invoke success callbacks, that when triggered, provide access to "package" objects.
 The package represents your code update as well as any extra metadata (e.g. description, mandatory?).
 The CodePush API has the distinction between the following types of packages: